 However, in order to take full advantage of this property it is necessary to use mechanical seaming machines rather than welding, since welding melts off the aluminium and creates a place for corrosion to start.

-Exhaust seaming machines make use of expensive tooling so in general we try to adapt our customers’ designs in order to make use of the wide range of tooling which is already available.
+Exhaust seaming machines make use of expensive tooling so in general it is best to design the component in order to make use of the wide range of tooling which is already available.

 Sometimes catalytic silencers are made from mild or aluminised steel with welded seams, but as this offers little corrosion resistance it is only really a suitable approach for prototypes.

 In many sectors the cosmetic appearance of the exhaust system is important, and with this in mind we can supply catalytic silencers finished in heat-resistant black or silver paint.